arortega94/arortega94-R-project/README.md

   rename(number_of_rides = ride_id)
 ```
 This way we can confirm the patters we were seeing before:
-1. Customers take almost 3 times more rides than Customers
+1. Customers take almost 3 times more rides than Subscribers
-2. Customers have longer rides than Customers, almost 3 times longer
+2. Customers have longer rides than Subscribers, almost 3 times longer
 ## 6. Creating visualizations
 And finally, let's create some visualizations to share them with the stakeholders, using the package ggplot2
 ```r